tisztamo/Junior/prompt/task/feature/implement.md

 The best way seems to create a prompt descriptor that can describe the task requirements and refer to an attention file.

-Task requirement are currently composed of the following:
+Task requirements will be composed of the following:
 - task description (what we need to do, what is the expected result)
 - output format (e.g. english prose, dumped files, unidiff etc.)